Music Recommendation with Large Language Models: Challenges, Opportunities, and Evaluation: Conclusion

 Moreover, due to the dynamic nature of conversations in LLMs, established datasets for offline evaluation are generally insufficient.
 Instead, users' explicit indication of their queries, emotions, intents, etc.~need to be collected.
 Finally, assessing the contribution of advanced user models that integrate personas or psychological factors with music preferences in recommendation is considerably challenging, as disentangling the underlying factors is a non-trivial task.

 \paragraph{LLMs and Long-Tail Items} LLMs struggle with \textit{long-tail entities}~\cite{huang2025prompting,hachmeier2025benchmark}, a challenge that is particularly present in the music industry, where a large portion of the catalog consists of such lesser-known music artists or tracks.
 Recent research~\cite{huang2025prompting} has explored ways to address this limitation by introducing non-parametric knowledge into LLMs—either by augmenting prompts with relevant external information about the items or by injecting structured triplets from knowledge bases.
-Findings show that these approaches can significantly improve performance.
-In particular, prompting LLMs with knowledge base triples tends appears to work best, while combining both methods can substantially reduce hallucinations in the generated content. \textit{However, when long-tail items correspond to new tracks or artists for which such external information is not yet available, either textually or within knowledge bases, this strategy remains infeasible, and alternative approaches still need to be explored.
+The authors' findings show that these approaches can significantly improve performance.
+In particular, prompting LLMs with knowledge base triples tends to work better than just injecting external information about the items in the prompt, while combining both methods can substantially reduce hallucinations in the generated content. {However, when long-tail items correspond to new tracks or artists for which such external information is not yet available, either textually or within knowledge bases, this strategy remains infeasible, and alternative approaches still need to be explored.
 Evaluating performance on long-tail items is thus crucial, and at the very least, their impact should be systematically monitored.}